 Arc Fault Detection

 In modern electrical systems, it’s important to have devices that can detect arcs and stop the system quickly to prevent harm.
-One key device is the Arc Fault Circuit Interrupter (AFCI).
+One key device is the Arc Fault Circuit Interrupter (AFCI), often integrated into modern Miniature Circuit Breakers (MCB).
 These devices work by:

 Installing AFCIs in homes, offices, and other buildings is a simple but effective way to reduce the risk of electrical fires caused by arcs.
 They’re especially useful in older homes or places with outdated wiring, as they offer an extra layer of protection.